HarryMumford/CV/README.md

 ## Interests

-Sports: I have a great passion for surfing, and when the conditions permit, I will often travel to Cornwall or even Morocco to escape the big city and return refreshed, more mindful and motivated for work.
+I have a great passion for surfing, and when the conditions permit, I will often travel to Cornwall or even Morocco to escape the big city and return refreshed, more mindful and motivated for work.
 I am a confident cyclist, especially keen on mountain biking and BMXing.
 Other sports include football (in teams for both 11 and 6 a side at University), skiing, and table tennis.

-Hobbies: I have represented the University in Pool and Snooker tournaments and reached the semi-finals of internal competitions.
-I am a keen photographer with an interest in art and have enjoyed drawing and painting from a young age.

-Music: I am very passionate about guitar.
-Playing for 16 years, I practice on average half an hour a day.
-I have also played piano for 7 years and enjoy playing advanced classical pieces.
-Other interests: Travelling (South America for 4 months), film, literature and politics.
+I have represented the University in Pool and Snooker tournaments and reached the semi-finals of internal competitions.
+I am a keen photographer and have enjoyed drawing and painting from a young age.
+I am very passionate about guitar.
+Playing for 17 years, I practice on average half an hour a day.
+I have also played piano for 8 years and enjoy playing advanced classical pieces.
+Travelling (South America for 4 months), film, literature and politics.